jrxlab/live_cell_phenotyping_capture_proc/README.md

 >>> DVtoZeiss.allConversion( Zeiss_init, DV_init, path_to_dv_pts_file, name_dv_pts_file, path_saved_zeiss_file, name_saved_zeiss_file)
 ```

-If you have the file with DV coordinates for the 20 fields + the conversion matrix A and the conversion vector B:
+If you have the file with DV coordinates for the 20 fields + the conversion matrix A and the conversion vector B :

   ```py
 >>> import DVtoZeiss